AlexeyMakurin/Computer-technologies-in-physics/README.md

 - Determination of the fractal dimension of a cluster,

-- Simulation of the growth of a DLA cluster on growth centers uniformly distributed on a circle of radius $R$,
+- Simulation of the growth of a DLA cluster on growth centers uniformly distributed on a circle of radius,

-- Investigation of the dependence of the number of particles in a cluster $N$ on the radius of the circle $R$;
+- Investigation of the dependence of the number of particles in a cluster on the radius of the circle;

 ![](images/res1.png)
 |                          |                          |